 While more research is still needed to understand the cause of sleep inertia, one current theory suggests that a build-up of adenosine in the brain during non-REM sleep is responsible.
 Adenosine is an inhibitory neurotransmitter responsible for depressing the central nervous system while we sleep.
 It’s also possible that sleep inertia is exacerbated by insufficient sleep.

 Studies also suggest that keeping naps to less than 30 minutes can help you to avoid waking from a deep sleep, helping to minimize the effects of sleep inertia.
-There are also countermeasures that can help reduce sleep inertia such as caffeine, exposure to sunlight, and temperature control—however, it’s essential to discuss the potential effectiveness of these approaches with your physician.
+There are also countermeasures that can help reduce effects of the condition, such as caffeine, exposure to sunlight, and temperature control—however, it’s essential to discuss the potential effectiveness of these approaches with your physician.

 Diagnosing and addressing a sleep disorder with your physician can go a long way to improving your quality of life.
-At the Jacksonville Sleep Center, we specialize in helping patients across Northeast Florida get the great sleep they need!
+At the Jacksonville Sleep Center, we specialize in helping patients in Jacksonville, FL, get the great sleep they need!
 We offer the latest options for sleep disorder diagnosis, assessment, and treatment.
 If you are experiencing the symptoms of sleep inertia, our physicians and team of specialists would love to see how we can help.
 Contact us today to learn more and set up an appointment!